 Clint Smith is the author of the collection Ghouljaw and Other Stories (Hippocampus Press, 2014), and the novella, When It’s Time For Dead Things to Die (Unnerving, 2019).
-His sophomore collection, The Skeleton Melodies, is available August 14, 2020, by Hippocampus Press.
-Of late, his story, “Behemoth,” can be found in the Scott Dwyer anthology, Pluto In Furs.
+His sophomore collection, The Skeleton Melodies, is now available from Hippocampus Press.

 In 2018’s 21st-Century Horror: Weird Fiction at the Turn of the Millenium, literary scholar and critic, S.T.
 Joshi, includes an essay segment titled, “Clint Smith: Decaying Cities, Decaying Lives.”
 “Smith is gifted with a mellifluous, eloquent prose that avoids the contrasting pitfalls of self-conscious literariness and excessively austere starkness,” writes Joshi, “portraying his grim scenarios with intensity and cumulative power.”

 Clint lives in Indiana, along with his wife and children, just outside Deacon’s Creek.
 Read more at clintsmithfiction.com.

 (The thoughts and opinions contained in this blog are my own.)